Increasingly powerful storms threaten Ottawa's tree cover | CBC News

 Cleanup operations

-City crews have been making special trips to collect tree and shrub debris from curbsides since the storm, but will stop on June 24.
+City crews have been making special trips to collect tree and shrub debris from curbs since the storm, but will stop on June 24.

 After Friday, any remaining debris will have to be properly cut up, bundled or bagged to conform to regular weekly leaf and yard waste collection standards.